sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 Algorithmically, it is carried out as follows –

-- Upon selecting candidades for each _non-background_ class,
+- Upon selecting candidates for each _non-background_ class,

   - Arrange candidates for this class in order of decreasing likelihood.